oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 The output always starts with a short explanation of the concepts and formats.
 Compilation units are grouped by root method names and the inlining and optimization trees are printed for each compilation.

-## Example: benchmark with profile
+## Example: benchmark with a profile

 To focus only on the most important compilation units, i.e. the most frequently executed compilations, it is possible to make use of a profile collected by proftool.